Picking Peruvian food as the best in Latin America makes for an easy decision.

 I almost made this No. 5, but the chicken is prepared too perfectly to top the seafood variety of this dish.

 It doesn't matter.
-Both are good, and you'll leave the restaurant satisfied no matter which one you choose.
+Both are good, and you'll leave the restaurant satisfied no matter your choice.

 I ate the rice and seafood plate for 32 soles (about $11) after watching Colombia's first match in the 2014 World Cup when it beat Greece 3-0.
 I guess you could say it was a celebration dish.

 I was lucky to find a place that offered something a little fancier, a plate with four types of causa, one with chicken, another with ceviche-style onions and tomatoes, another with ceviche-style tilapia, and the last with fried shrimp.